harvardinformatics/snpArcher/README.md

 make streamlined system for eliminating particular samples that just aren't behaving.
 Currently, you have to remove them from the fastq dir.

-post VCF stuff: number of SNPs, number of filtered SNPs, SFS,rrelatedness (vcftools), missingness (vcftools), PCA (the low depth version), NJ tree, SNPs per bp for each scaffold (or any metric that indicates regions of the genome look bad).
-IN GENERAL, ARE THERE WEIRD INDIVIDUALS OR REGIONS OF THE GENOME

-use profile instead of cluster.json file.

 add vcf sanity checks with vcftools.